 Koreans drink a lot.
 You will see more than one businessman in his suit sleeping in a bush in South Korea.
 The reason is primarily Soju- a distilled rice spirit that is cheaper than chewing gum.
 In 2011, soju was the world’s best selling liquor, with Jinro Soju selling over 61 million cases.
 To put this into perspective, Smirnoff vodka came in second with a paltry 25 million cases.
 Most of the 61 million cases were drunk by Koreans in Korea.

-If you work in Korea, expect to be taken out for a night of heavy drinking with your boss and colleagues.
+If you intern in Korea, expect to be taken out for a night of heavy drinking with your boss and colleagues.
 They don’t care if you don’t drink.
 Or if you can’t drink.
 You will end up sleeping in a bush.

 Strike Cute Poses in Photos